ibi-group/otp-middleware/docs/trip-monitoring.md

 - The transit vehicles must present the same headsign
 - The same interlining between routes must be present (e.g. situations when the same vehicle continues as a different route starting from a stop)
 - The start times and end times are the same.

+#### Itinerary Matching Attempts

+In case no matching itinerary is found using either method above, the process can be re-attempted at the next run of `MonitorAllTripsJob`, up to the number of attempts set by `MAXIMUM_MONITORED_TRIP_ITINERARY_CHECKS`.
+If the number of attempts is reached and a matching itinerary is not found, a notification of type `ITINERARY_NOT_FOUND` ("Unable to monitor trip") is sent.

 ### Journey State